Exact MCMC for Intractable Proposals: Examples

-where $\Gamma$ is as defined above and $\eta$ is tuned for a desired acceptance probability.
 Since the proposal density is intractable, \cite{pmlr-lopez-gauss-cox} approximate the normalizing constants $r(\xi_k)$ and $r(\chi)$ in each iteration of the Metropolis-Hastings using Monte-Carlo techniques suggested by \cite{Botev_2016} with 200 Monte Carlo samples for each integral evaluation.
 This turns out to be a relatively expensive procedure, in addition to it being fairly inexact, as we will demonstrate.

 We now explain the details of implementing the two-coin algorithm.
 For any step of the Markov chain, let the current iterate be $\xi_{k}$ and the proposed value be $\chi$.
-The Barkers acceptance ratio is
+The Barker's acceptance ratio is

 Notice that,

 Analogously,

 The corresponding values of $p_x$ and $p_y$ are